What Is Proximity Key?

 by Jeffry Colman -

-When user is within the appropriate distance, the keyless entry device transmit RF waves with your immobilized computer to open and close car doors and even to turn on the car engine having the key in the pocket.
+When owner is within the proper frequency range, the smart key transmit combination of audio and infrared waves with your immobilization system to unlock and lock doors and even to crank the car engine having the key in the pocket.

-30 years ago in 1998, Mercedes-Benz was the first vehicle producer to present this platform in the automotive industry.
+30 years ago, Mercedes-Benz was the first to implement this platform in the automotive industry.

 - Cadillac: Adaptive Remote Start & Keyless Access